Jake Matthews (fighter): 2018

 Matthews faced Li Jingliang on 11 February 2018 at UFC 221. where he won via unanimous decision.
 This win earned him the Fight of the Night bonus.
 Jingliang later faced criticism for eye gouging Matthews whilst trying to escape a submission attempt.

 Matthews faced Shinsho Anzai on 23 June 2018 at UFC Fight Night 132.
 He won the fight via rear-naked choke in the first round.

 Matthews faced Anthony Rocco Martin on 2 December 2018 at UFC Fight Night 142.
 He lost the fight via an anaconda choke in round three.

 2019

 Matthews faced Rostem Akman on 6 October 2019 at UFC 243.
 He won the fight via unanimous decision.

 2020

-Matthews faced Emil Weber Meek on 23 February 2020 at UFC Fight Night: Felder vs. Hooker.
+Matthews faced Emil Weber Meek on 23 February 2020 at UFC Fight Night 168.
 He won the fight via unanimous decision.

 Matthews faced Diego Sanchez on 27 September 2020 at UFC 253.
 Matthews won the fight via unanimous decision.